Dutch government under fire in debate over emissions cuts

 Associated Press

-Hoekstra’s comments caused tensions among members of Prime Minister Mark Rutte’s four-party ruling Cabinet and led to lawmakers backing a call for a debate that will be the first major test of unity since the coalition took office in January after the country’s longest-ever government formation negotiations.
+Hoekstra’s comments caused friction in Prime Minister Mark Rutte’s four-party ruling Cabinet and led to lawmakers backing a call for a debate that will be the first major test of unity since the coalition took office in January after the country’s longest ever government formation negotiations.

-Rutte conceded that Hoekstra’s interview “caused friction with” the government’s plans, but he added: “My conviction is that all members of the Cabinet have enough confidence in one another to continue working together.”

-He said the government was awaiting the outcome of a series of discussions between a mediator and ministers, representatives of the agriculture industry and environmentalists that are intended to ease tensions in the heated public debate.

 Lawmaker Geert Wilders, whose Party for Freedom is the largest opposition group in parliament and who called for the debate, also used it to criticize the government for not doing enough to tackle a cost-of-living crisis that is hitting the Netherlands and many other European nations amid soaring energy costs and inflation.

 “This Cabinet is totally detached from reality,” Wilders said as the debate began.
-He said he would file a motion of no confidence in the government later in the debate, which was expected to last into the evening.
+He said he would file a motion of no confidence in the government later in the debate.

 The leader of the centrist D66 party, Sigrid Kaag, did not attend the debate because she was ill.
-Her party has pushed hard for the emission reduction targets and Dutch media reported that she said during a Cabinet meeting that she had lost confidence in Hoekstra after his interview.
-Rutte declined to comment on the reports.
+Her party has pushed hard for the emission reduction targets.

 The government says emissions of nitrogen oxide and ammonia, which livestock produce, must be drastically reduced close to nature areas that are part of a network of protected habitats for endangered plants and wildlife stretching across the 27-nation European Union.